Zapratkyn/webserv/README.md

 Tasks:

-- Starting configuration > Read and parse the configuration file and make the changes written in it > Gilles
+- Starting configuration > Read and parse the configuration file and make the changes written in it > Done
-- Request handling > open socket(s), poll() (or equivalent), listen, timeout... >
+- Request handling > open socket(s), poll() (or equivalent), listen, timeout... > In progress
-- Reponse handling > Find the requested file if it exist, send errors if any, construct the html response and send it to the user
+- Reponse handling > Find the requested file if it exist, send errors if any, construct the html response and send it to the user > In progress
 - CGI > chose a language (Python, c, c++...), make a program for uploading files, another to fill in a form

 Notes about request handling :